luciadepineda/iGo/README.md

 iGo is a Telegram Bot implemented with Python.
 It guides users (in Barcelona) from their current position to their destination by the fastest road by car, using the new concept of "itime", which takes into account the state of traffic in real time in certain sections of the city.

 ## Installation
-In order that iGo works, it is necessary to install the libraries mentioned in the "requirements.txt" file attached.
+In order for iGo to work, it is necessary to install the libraries mentioned in the "requirements.txt" file attached.
 - "csv" to read in CSV format
 - "pickle" to read and write data in Python from/to files
 - "urllib" to download files from the web